-During the month of April, Canine Fitness Month focuses on keeping our most loyal companions healthy and physically active.
+During April, Canine Fitness Month focuses on keeping our most loyal companions healthy and physically active.

-Like many of their human counterparts, too many dogs suffer from obesity and “sedentarism,” the two most common preventable conditions in the canine and human populations.
-Too much sitting and too many calories in the form of treats or poor nutrition choices often contribute to weight gain.
-Besides causing our furry friends to have sore joints, difficulty breathing, a higher risk for cancer, canine diabetes and other diseases, obesity also shortens their lives.
+Like many human counterparts, too many dogs suffer from obesity and “sedentarism,” the two most common preventable conditions in the canine and human populations.
+Too much sitting and too many calories in treats or poor nutrition choices often contribute to weight gain.
+Besides causing our furry friends to have sore joints, difficulty breathing, a higher risk of cancer, canine diabetes, and other diseases, obesity also shortens their lives.

-Unfortunately, sedentarism has become the normal lifestyle for many dogs and their people.
-The opposite of a sedentary lifestyle is movement.
-Playing, being outside, engaging and moving.
-Canine Fitness Month encourages us to take a step toward a developing a healthier lifestyle and bond with our four-legged family members.
+Unfortunately, sedentarism has become a normal lifestyle for many dogs and their people.
+The opposite of a sedentary lifestyle is movement—playing, being outside, engaging, and moving.
+Canine Fitness Month encourages us to take a step toward developing a healthier lifestyle and bond with our four-legged family members.

 - Get walking!
-This is the obvious first and easiest exercise for most canine and human companions.
-One foot in front of the other and the fresh air will do you both good.
+One foot in front of the other, and the fresh air will do you both good.

 - Try active play.
 Throw a ball, stick or frisbee in a safe environment, or better yet – run or jog with your pet to retrieve it.

-- Food fitness games.
-Place an unstable object in front of the food bowl for your dog to step on as they reach for the food bowl to introduce balance activities and limb strengthening as a fun and rewarding game.
+- Play food fitness games.
+Place an unstable object in front of the food bowl for your dog to introduce balance activities and limb strengthening as a fun and rewarding game.

 - Raise the floor.
-Integrating a platform that can be climbed on, or crawled under, during the day is an excellent way to incorporate movement if space is small and the weather isn’t cooperating.
+Integrating a platform your pet can climb on or crawl under during the day will add movement if space is tight and the weather isn’t cooperating.

-- Many dogs are shadows to their canine companions, following us around everywhere we go even if it is just to lie down under foot.
+- Many dogs shadow their canine companions everywhere they go.
 Take advantage of this when starting a new workout routine.
-Encourage them to participate when you put in the cardio or yoga video.
-When you shuffle across the room, grab a toy and lure them to do the same.
+When you shuffle across the room, grab a toy and lure them into doing the same.

 - Incorporate some of your pooch’s well-known obedience drills – like sit, stand, down – into your yoga routine.
-When you go into cobra, try asking your loyal pal lie down.
+Try asking your loyal pal to lie down when you go into cobra.
 When you move into downward dog, have him sit.

-- Creating obstacle courses indoors and out is possible the whole year round.
-With a small amount of equipment or none at all, just moving rugs and chairs around to create obstacles will create a workout worthy of both human and canine.
+- Create obstacle courses indoors and out all year long.
+Move rugs and chairs around to create obstacles and a workout worthy of both human and canine.
 The key is to make movement fun for both of you!

 - Don’t have time?
-Find a Canine Fitness Trainer or a Dog Walker that can help get the recommended 20-30 minutes your dog needs each day.
+Find a Canine Fitness Trainer or a Dog Walker who can help get the recommended 20-30 minutes your dog needs each day.